wuespace/telestion-client/CONTRIBUTING.md

 We are happy to answer any questions you might have or help you get your PRs merged.

-While we appreciate if you can follow our conventional commit structure, ensure that all styles are correct, every automated test written, etc., you contribution won't be rejected because of a lock of any of that.
+While we appreciate if you can follow our conventional commit structure, ensure that all styles are correct, every automated test written, etc., your contribution won't be rejected because of a lock of any of that.
 **Therefore: Don't worry about doing it perfectly.
 We'll help you get it merged 😉!**

 > **⚠ NOTE:** While the most important principles for contributing to the `telestion-client` repository